Skip to content

 7. Measures to effectively address the secondary victimisation of women victims of gender-based violence by the Greek Police, the Judiciary and Support Services.

 8. Abolishment of Tsiaras Law 4800/2021 on the reform of family law and reinstatement of the provisions of Law 1329/83.
-State, financial and social care for children of divorced families based on income criteria/ especially for children of low-income families or children who are vulnerable, socially excluded, etc.
+Provide state, financial and social care for children of divorced families based on income criteria/ especially for children of low-income families or children who are vulnerable, socially excluded, etc.

 9. Systematic and adequate education – training – awareness-raising of citizens, police, judges, lawyers, health professionals, teachers, specialized professionals, public and private employees, etc. for the early diagnosis, prevention/combating of gender violence and gender inequalities.